micked99/wspr-to-sondehub-script/README.md

 20260624 Instead of fixed upploader name in balloon.ini "habhub_callsign" now uses actual WSPR rx stations that heard the balloon<br>

-20260706 Aditional filtering, this ads a 6 grid filter to be put in balloon.ini to help discard GPS jammed position<br>
+20260706 Additional filtering, this ads a 6 grid filter to be put in balloon.ini to help discard GPS jammed positions<br>